Jeffrey "Bo" Jackson – Principal/CEO

 Mrs. Ratley-Fisher graduated from David B. Oliver High School.
 She received her Bachelor of Arts in political science and business from Edinboro University of Pennsylvania.
 Her studies in education were conducted at Carlow University.
 In 2011, she completed her master's degree at Carlow University.
 She is an active member of Alpha Kappa Alpha Sorority Incorporated, the American Counseling Association, and the American School Counseling Association.
 She serves on several boards and works with several community and career-affiliated organizations.

-Sequala M. Thomas – Work-Force Development
+Sequala M. Thomas – Director of Student Engagement

 As a Hill District native, Ms. Sequala M. Thomas always dreamed of coming back and assisting her community with whatever was needed.
 She was confident that by pursing individual studies in various subjects, such as community outreach programs and after-school activities for troubled youth, and teaching herself how to become a diverse individual, her dreams and goals would become reality.
 Ms. Thomas graduated from Edinboro University of Pennsylvania with a Bachelor of Art in social work.
 She completed an internship at Gannondale Residential Home in Erie, Pennsylvania, where her love of helping people blossomed into a passion.
 With that experience, she became more interested in the school-based surrounding in those residential facilities for delinquent youth.
 Upon returning to Pittsburgh, she applied to Duquesne University's graduate program and was accepted.
 She knew that she would be continuing her education in something that would be a lifelong learning experience.
 Eager to be an agent of change in her community, she obtained a Masters of Education in school counseling.
 She has worked in many school-based programs and joined the PACS team five years ago.
 Ms. Thomas is the student services director and her office is located in the Guidance Department.